kkinnear/zprint/README.md

 #### :pair-fn

 The function has a series of clauses which are paired.
-Whether or not the paired clauses use hang or flow is controlled by `:pair-fn {:hang? boolen}` and the indent of the leftmost element is controlled by `:pair-fn {:indent n}`.
-The indent of any of the rightmost elements of the pair if they don't fit on the same line or don't hang well is `:pair {:indent n}`.
+Whether or not the paired clauses use hang or flow with respect to the function name is controlled by `:pair-fn {:hang? boolen}` and the indent of the leftmost element is controlled by `:pair-fn {:indent n}`.

+The actual formatting of the pairs themselves is controlled by `:pair`.
+The controls for `:pair-fn` are govern how to handle the block of pairs -- whether or not they should be in a hang with respect to the function name.
+The controls for how the elements within the pairs are printed are governed by `:pair`.
+For instance, the indent of any of the rightmost elements of the pair if they don't fit on the same line or don't hang well is `:pair {:indent n}`.

 ```clojure
  (cond